 • CRM: The original CRM fields within each gridbox of the MMF are used as inputs to the individual instrument simulators in COSP.

-• CRM-HOM: hydrometeor mixing ratios are replaced with in-cloud averages, but the locations of hydrometeors (both cloud and precipitation) are retained from the full CRM fields (i.e., occurrence overlap is retained from the CRM).
+• CRM-AVG: cloud mixing ratios are replaced with in-cloud averages (and precipitation mixing ratios with in-precipitation averages), but the locations of hydrometeors (both cloud and precipitation) are retained from the full CRM fields (i.e., occurrence overlap is retained from the CRM).

-• CRM-RES: hydrometeor mixing ratios are re-sampled from the full CRM fields, but the locations of hydrometeors (both cloud and precipitation) are retained from the full CRM fields.
+• CRM-RES: cloud and precipitation mixing ratios are re-sampled (with replacement) from the full CRM fields at each level within each gridbox, but the locations of these hydrometeors and their type are retained from the full CRM fields.

-• MRO-HOM: hydrometeor mixing ratios and cloud optical properties are first averaged to produce gridbox means, similar to what a GCM would diagnose.
+• MRO-AVG: hydrometeor mixing ratios and cloud optical properties are first averaged to produce gridbox means, similar to what a GCM would diagnose.
 Subcolumns are then regenerated consistent with the commonly used maximum-random overlap assumption, and homogeneous cloud properties (the gridbox means) are assigned to the cloudy subcolumns.

 An example of these different fields obtained from a single grid cell from the MMF is shown in Figure 1.
-The only difference between the CRM and CRM-HOM fields is that the CRM-HOM fields have homogeneous cloud and precipitation properties, so differences in COSP diagnostics calculated from these two cases represent the sensitivity to unresolved variability in cloud and precipitation properties alone.
-Differences between the diagnostics calculated from the CRM-HOM and MRO-HOM fields represent errors arising due to assumptions about cloud (and precipitation) overlap.
+The only difference between the CRM and CRM-AVG fields is that the CRM-AVG fields have homogeneous cloud and precipitation properties, so differences in COSP diagnostics calculated from these two cases represent the sensitivity to unresolved variability in cloud and precipitation properties alone.
+Differences between the diagnostics calculated from the CRM-AVG and MRO-AVG fields represent errors arising due to assumptions about cloud (and precipitation) overlap.
 The CRM-RES modification destroys any correlation between condensate amount at different levels, so differences between the CRM and CRM-RES simulations represent errors arising due to condensate amount overlap and the overlap between hydrometeor condensate of different types (clouds and precipitation).

 Figure 1: Total cloud and precipitation condensate mixing ratios modified from the embedded CRM condensate mixing ratios within a single MMF gridbox.

 Simulated CloudSat (Stephens et al., 2002) radar reflectivity factor with height histograms from these four cases are shown in Figure 2.
+These histograms show a high frequency of hydrometeors along a “characteristic curve” in reflectivity-height space, with radar returns in four modes each dominated by a particular hydrometeor type (described in detail by Marchand et al. (2009)).

-The CRM-RES simulation hydrometeors in middle levels above about 7 km with radar reflectivity factor between −20 and 10 dBZ.
-Because these cases have the same level-by-level PDF of condensate amount by construction, differences between these two cases arise due to differences in the alignment of condensate amount between levels.
+The CRM-RES simulation has more hydrometeors in middle levels above about 7 km with radar reflectivity factor between −20 and 10 dBZ than the CRM-full simulation.
+Because these cases have the same level-by-level PDF of condensate amount by construction, differences between these two cases arise due to differences in the vertical alignment of condensate amount between levels.
+Because the CloudSat radar simulator includes the effect of attenuation of the radar signal by upper level hydrometeors, the degree to which the condensate amounts are aligned in the vertical is important.
+For example, if hydrometeors are aligned such that the higher condensate parts of the horizontal distributions are correlated between layers to create “pockets” of high vertically integrated water path, then there will be a greater amount of attenuation of the radar beam by the upper levels and the signal returned from the lower levels will be reduced.
+Since the CRM-RES simulation removes any correlation between the condensate amounts between different levels, there is less attenuation of the radar beam and more hydrometeors are apparent throughout the vertical column.
 The differences shown here highlight the importance of accounting for this alignment in an improved subcolumn generator.